If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 The Safety of Your Miniatures

 Entrants assume all risk when they enter pieces into a contest.
 Contest staff make every effort to treat figures with great care, but accidents do happen.
 Even at a show where you yourself set up the display of your figure(s), you should assume that your piece may be handled by the contest staff.
 Judges often pick pieces up to look at them from different angles.
-Figures may be transferred to a side table to be photographed, or judged for a special category or manufacturer award.
-If more figures are entered than expected, contest volunteers may rearrange the tables to try to make more room.
-Assemble your figures sturdily and completely, and attach them securely to whatever base or plinth you use.
-Judges are trained to pick pieces up by the base or plinth to minimize touching the figure itself.
-In an open show, you can include a sign with your display that a particular piece is fragile or not well attached and that will generally be respected, but bear in mind that you are still taking a bit of a risk with that.
-This is not feasible for a contest entry in a traditional display case contest.
+Figures may be transferred to a side table to be photographed, or gathered together to be judged for a special category or manufacturer award.
+If more figures are entered than expected, contest volunteers may need to rearrange the tables to try to make room for other entrants.

 Many contests use padded trays to transport miniatures to the contest case or photograph booth.
 These were entries at Gen Con 2013.